DKHowell/dva-final-project/README.md

 Snapshot of preliminary visualization with real data is shown below.
 Typing/selection in dish drop-down is propogated to similar dishes and restaurants lists and the restaurants are marked on the map.

 ![index](images/index.JPG)

-TODO: Click events beyond highlights in the lists and map, styling improvements.